On This Page

 The exact path of each student through these General Education requirements can and should be discussed with the LSJ adviser in detail.
 A further description of these requirements can be found on the UW Undergraduate Advising webpage under the Degree Planning tab.

 - Category 1: LSJ 200 Introduction to Law, Societies, and Justice OR LSJ/POL S 363 Law in Society

-- LSJ/JSIS B 366 Comparative Law and Legal Cultures, or LSJ/POL S 367 Comparative Law and Courts
+- Category 3: LSJ/JSIS B 366 Comparative Law and Legal Cultures OR LSJ/POL S 367 Comparative Law and Courts

 Students must take three courses in one Subfield, and two courses in the other for a total of 25 credits.
 The required Core Courses may not be used to satisfy both the Core and the Subfields requirements.

 Subfield 1: Comparative Legal Institutions